g-leech/argmin-gravitas/_posts/2024-10-26-nonmonetary-arb.markdown

 Obvious enough, but together worth more to me than money.
 The options to do the above are sometimes as important and satisfying as the exercise.
 Overall you can summarise them as _control over environment_, _internal locus of control_, and _returning a smooth piecewise tradeoff between freedom and money_.

 Many entrepreneurs are instead seeking their great Exit - want that generational wealth - and thus forfeit the spiritual advantages above.
-I'm not talking about the debt financing and burn and scaling.
-But most companies aren't chasing that dragon.
+So I'm not talking about the debt financing and burn and scaling type of company that the media obsess over.
+But anyway most companies aren't chasing that dragon.

 <br>

 So why isn't this the default move for the smart and lucky?
 Most obviously, few people have the savings to buy plant and ride out the dry periods.
 Then there's risk aversion and hatred of variance.
 Maybe something about the so-called "tyranny of choice" for some people: you do have to make a lot more decisions.
 Some probability of failure (_zero_ money); income variance; 3% of clients are unreasonable and aggravating even if you ; serious paperwork with severe penalties for screwing it up; reduced feedback (power dynamics; no mentoring; no positive management; no performance review to actually help you).

+<br><br>

 <div class="footnotes">